-As the first City Archeologist for New York City (1980-1990), I learned the importance of linking research and outreach, and developed an understanding of law, government and the role we can play in changing public policy.
-I am an academic archaeologist who is also concerned about civic engagment.
-Because of this background I am committed to incorporating service-learning, engaged learning, and community collaborations into my teaching.
-I have been a leader in American urban archaeology and since coming to Cornell I had also raised the professional awareness of farmstead archaeology and landscape archaeology.
-I have helped raise the profile of American landscape archaeology within the Landscape Architecture profession.
-I work with planners, preservationists, and Native Americans to excavate and preserve endangered American Indian, colonial, and 19th-century archaeological sites and to reveal the stories of these complex cultural landscapes.
+As the first City Archeologist for New York City (1980-1990), I learned the importance of linking research, outreach, and community collaboration.
+I also developed a greater understanding of law, government, and the role we can play in changing public policy.
+As an academic archaeologist, I am concerned about civic engagement.
+Because of this background, I am committed to incorporating service-learning, engaged learning, and community collaborations into my teaching and research.
+A goal of my applied research is to demonstrate that archaeologists, community members, landscape architects, planners, preservationists, historians, and public officials can work together to preserve endangered Native American, colonial, and 19th-century archaeological sites and to reveal the stories of these complex cultural landscapes.

 - Archaeology Program